mindee/mindee-api-dotnet/docs/dotnet-api-builder.md

 ```

 ## CustomPrediction object
-All the fields defined in the API builder when creating your custom document are available.
+All the fields which are defined in the API builder when creating your custom document, are available.

-`CustomPrediction` is a `Dictionary` with the key as a `string` for the name of the field and a `ListField` as a value, to hold the values extracted for this field.
+`CustomPrediction` is a `Dictionary` with the key as a `string` for the name of the field, and a `ListField` as a value, to get values extracted for this field.

 Value fields are accessed via the `Values` property.